What's Driving Low Gas Prices? A Global Oil Glut

 "People really react very quickly to this," Montgomery says.
 "They believe that they're saving a lot more money than they actually are.
 And so they will buy more SUVs or bigger cars."

-But don't count on gas prices staying low — oil prices have started to rise again.
+But don't count on gas prices staying low.
+Oil prices have started to rise again.
 OPEC and Russia are planning to curb production to get prices higher.

 Hallahan, the petroleum analyst, has a simple prediction: "We're expecting that gasoline prices will go up in 2019, because we expect crude oil prices to also rise."